 The Chair Co maintained a cricket team that mostly played against other chair makers such as Glenister's of Wycombe and Cottons of Lane End, or other large works teams such as one from the Brewery in Marlow.
 But the first match of the season was always the married v single match involving employees all from the Buckinghamshire Chair Co.

 In the 1890s and early 1900s things still looked rosy at least from the outside.
-The company invested in new steam powered machinery for the Victoria Road site - and not all of it was especially popular with the neighbours.
+The South Bucks Standard tourist guide to Marlow of 1891 even recommended the factory as a worthy local sight if you had half hour to spare - although how welcoming the poor workers would have been had too many visitors taking up this suggestion remains to be seen!
+The company invested in new steam powered machinery for the Victoria Road site although not all of it was especially popular with the neighbours.
 In the summer of 1910 the residents of the Glade Road area complained about the loudness and frequency of the steam whistle.
 The company promised to try and use it a little less.

 Filthy Conditions